sachlatis/Neural-Networks/README.md

 # Neural-Networks

-This repository contains the programming exercises and the theory assignments for ECE NTUA course Neural Networks and Intelligent Systems.
+This repository contains the programming exercises and the theory assignments for ECE NTUA course Neural Networks and Intelligent Systems.<p/>
-The 4 labs are entitled as:
+The 4 labs are entitled as:<p/>

 Lab 1: Supervised Learning in UCI Machine Learning Dataset <p/>
 Lab 2: Unsupervised Learning in Carnegie Mellon Movie Summary Corpus <p/>